r57zone/DualShock4-emulator/README.md

 ## Xbox controller
 The "Back/View/Select" button (the first button to the right of the left stick) on the Xbox controller emulating pressing the touchpad on a Sony DualShock 4.

-The "Share" button is binded to the simultaneous pressing of the "Back/View/Select" and "Start/Menu" buttons or to the "F12" key.
+The `Share` button is binded to the simultaneous pressing of the `Back/View/Select` and `Start/Menu` buttons or to the `F12` key.

-The "PS" button is binded to the "Xbox" button, but to use it, you need to disable the use of this button in the "Xbox Game Bar" settings.
-Also, the "PS" button is tied to the simultaneous pressing of the "Back/View/Select" and "LB" buttons (left bumper) or the "F2" key.
+The `PS` button is binded to the `Xbox` button, but to use it, you need to disable the use of this button in the "Xbox Game Bar" settings.
+Also, the `PS` button is tied to the simultaneous pressing of the `Back/View/Select` and `LB` buttons (left bumper) or the `F2` key.

 You can shake (gyro) the controller by pressing `Back/View/Select` and `RB` (right bumper).
+You can change the combinations in the configuration file.

 You can rotate the gamepad (gyroscope) by pressing `Back` and the `DPAD ←↑↓→` (you can change the combinations in the configuration file).